 Boogie into your ceremony to a chorus of kazoo music #Ceremony Advice#ceremony#processional#steal-this-idea Updated Oct 12 2015 (Posted Mar 27 2013) Catherine Clark bijouxandbits Photo by Jackie Canchola Guest participation in your ceremony can be a big win in the fun department.
 We've seen kids ringing in the bride with bells, and a little pop culture reference thrown in to the vows to break the tension.
 But there's one thing that will demolish any tension that ever existed in that ceremony: a processional with kazoos.
 Julia and Kory did this at their wedding, which was awesome for their Rocky Horror cast members involved in the wedding party.
 But every guest got to be involved by receiving favor bags with kazoos to play the processional ("Here Comes the Bride") and recessional ("The Imperial March").
 Photo by Amanda Summerlin Tribesmaid Allissaknits armed her ring bearers with kazoos for instant child entertainment.
 Cutest little wedding musician ever, right?
 Alternately, if you'd prefer not to walk into the kazoo music, you can always have everyone play you out of the wedding instead of throwing rice (or other throw-able materials!).
-Get your daily dose of Offbeat AWESOME Reporter Name * Reporter Email * Original text Enter the original text here.
-Edited text* Enter your suggested copyedit here.
-Notes You can add a note for the editor here. * Required information.
-Fix Typo Catherine Clark Catherine Clark is Offbeat Bride's Senior Editor.
-In her spare time she loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur baby, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS Jaime & Thomas' Groundhog Day ski lodge wedding NEXT Have a movie love affair with this Disney concert hall wedding Show/Hide comments [ 1 ] We did this at our wedding!
+Catherine Clark Catherine Clark loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur babies, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS Jaime & Thomas' Groundhog Day ski lodge wedding NEXT Have a movie love affair with this Disney concert hall wedding Show/Hide comments [ 1 ] We did this at our wedding!
 It was inexpensive, fun and it sounded like 10000 bees buzzing 'here comes the bride'!
 Reply Join the conversation Cancel ReplyYour email address will not be published.
-Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
-No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
+Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.